Rising gas prices do not seem to limit travelers for Thanksgiving | NewsChannel 3-12

 SANTA MARIA, Calif. - Gas prices are at an all time high in California, according to the American Automobile Association.

-The national average of prices as of today are $3.40 per gallon, but California tells a different story, according to AAA.
+The national average of prices, as of today, is $3.40 per gallon, but California tells a different story, according to AAA.

 The state is up to $4.71 per gallon with Santa Barbara County just below that number at $4.65.